 You drank too much last night, and now you feel it all over your body.
-You may be tempted to try quick hangover remedies, like a shower, coffee or greasy breakfast.
+It can be tempting to try quick hangover remedies, like a shower, coffee or greasy breakfast.
 But the best hangover cure is to wait it out and drink lots of water.
 Hangover symptoms usually get better within a day.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy